7Ji/arb/README.md

  7. Packages are stored under `pkg/[pkgid]`.
 Two folders, `pkg/updated` and `pkg/latest` are created with symlinks, `updated` containing links to packages built during the current run, and `latest` containing links to all latest packages.
     1. `updated` is useful when partial update is wanted
     2. `latest` is useful when full update is wanted
+ 8. Package dependencies are tracked and solved using native libalpm, and needed deps are cached on host after all PKGBUILDs parsed and a deduplicated dep list is obtained.
+ 9. Every PKGBUILD is built in its own chroot environment, which is mounted using overlay, with a common minimum base chroot with only `base-devel` installed.
+The dependencies are all cached on host and are only installed into the overlay chroot when the corresponding package needs building.
 ### Git source
 It might seem redundant that PKGBUILDs and git sources are maintained seperately as bare git repos, although they're both just bare git repos.
 But the internal logic do treat them differently, as:
   - The PKGBUILDs's bare git repos only track `refs/heads/master` (master branch), and the repos are just stored as `sources/PKGBUILD/[pkgname]`.
 This means they're both lightweight, taking as little space as possible, and easy for humans to lookup.
 As we're not storing their work directories, the latter is important when you need to dig the PKGBUILD history and other stuffs.